MightyJabe/kubeDeploy/README.md

 Deploy the .NET Core application to the desired namespace:

-kubectl apply -f Kubernetes/staging/app-deployment.yml Building and Pushing the Docker Image
+kubectl apply -f Kubernetes/staging/app-deployment.yml
-Ensure the Dockerfile is at the root of your project directory and build the image:

-docker build -t your-docker-repo/your-app:latest .
-docker push your-docker-repo/your-app:latest
-Replace your-docker-repo/your-app with your actual Docker repository.

 Jenkins Pipeline
 Set up a Jenkins job using the Jenkinsfile in this repository.
 The pipeline includes the following stages: